Narco Dramas: How They Shape Latino Perceptions

-Throughout the history of storytelling, media representations of different cultures and communities have played a significant role in shaping public perception.
-Unsurprisingly, these depictions have a lasting impact.
+Throughout the history of storytelling, media representations of different cultures and communities have played a significant role in shaping public perceptions of people within those communities.
+Unsurprisingly, these depictions have a lasting cultural impact, and influence the way we interact with each other in real life.

 The Rise of Narco Culture in Media